BRGM/ComPASS/doc/equations_glossary.rst

 two components (by default water and air), only water in liquid phase and air in gas phase.

+.. ifconfig:: versionlevel > '4'

+  This physics is not implemented yet in ComPASS v5.

 ..
-The default physical properties are:
+The default physical properties are

-.. _diphasic_section:
 diphasic
 ........

 This physics contains two phases (by default liquid and gas), two components (by default water and air), all components can be in all phases.

-The default physical properties are:
+The default physical properties are

 * molar densities: